apocalyptech/choosable/README.md

 save its data. <sup>[5](#fn5)</sup> <sup>[6](#fn6)</sup>

-Included in the `examples` directory is a very-incomplete start to the Romeo and/or Juliet, so you can take a look at that if you want.
+Included in the `examples` directory is a very-incomplete start to Romeo and/or Juliet, so you can take a look at that if you want.
 I don't think I intend to include a more-full version of the book, though I may change my mind.
 Given that the intent here is sort of as a personal "bookmarking" system, it really wouldn't make much sense to